avinash-oza/pi-funcs/README.md

 # pi-funcs
-repo to hold general pi functions for senssors
+repo to hold general pi functions for sensors